rameezv/LastFmScrobblesWidget/README.md

 ## Build

-Run `ng build --prod last-fm-scrobbles` to build the library.
+Run `ng build last-fm-scrobbles` to build the library.
 The build artifacts will be stored in the `dist/` directory.